 |Gold||$120||15,000 miles||$150 (net win of $30)||$600 (net win of $480)||$375 (net win of $255)|

 |Platinum||$500||40,000 + 15,000 (complimentary ticket)= 55,000 miles||$550 (net win of $50)||$2,200 (net win of $1,700)||$1,375 (net win of $875)|

 Notice I also added an average value of 2.5 cents per mile, which is the most likely value an average cardmember will get.

-For the long term, neither the Standard nor the Gold cards offer miles bonuses or travel credits, so the only benefits you’ll receive will come entirely from the use you give them.
-If you use them enough, you’ll obviously be able to accumulate enough miles to offset the annual fee and come out wining in the end, but they won’t pay themselves as they do during the first year.
+For the long-term, the AeroplanPlus Gold Card doesn't offer miles bonuses or travel credits, so the only benefits you’ll receive will come entirely from the use you give them.
+If you use them enough, you’ll obviously be able to accumulate enough miles to offset the annual fee and come out winning in the end, but they won’t pay for themselves as they do during the first year.